Betterez/btrz-auth-api-key/README.md

 #### testUser

 This is an object with any schema.
-If testKey is present and testUser is present it will be returned as the authenticated user in req.user
+If testKey is present and testUser is present it will be returned as the authenticated user in req.user.
 Use this for testing.

 #### ignoredRoutes

-And array of strings containing a regular expression to match part of the whole or route.
-Use this to expose an end point or group of end points to the world without the need of an X-API-KEY.
-Try to make your regexp as restrictive as possible to avoid exposing end points by mistake.
+An array of strings containing a regular expression to match part of the whole or route.
+Use this to expose an end point or group of endpoints to the world without the need of an X-API-KEY.
+Try to make your regexp as restrictive as possible to avoid exposing endpoints by mistake.

 Ex: